7 Proven Benefits Of Ashwagandha For Stress Relief

-Ashwagandha is a direct cure for chronic stress as it can reduce cortisol levels by 28% and promote restorative sleep.
-By lowering blood pressure and blood glucose, it treats hypertension and diabetes, both causes and effects of stress.
-It cures depression and anxiety and can even cure Alzheimer's by repairing damaged brain cells and reconstructing nerve networks.
-It also prevents stress-induced premature aging.
+Ashwagandha is a direct cure for chronic stress as it can lower cortisol levels by 28% and promote restorative sleep.
+By lowering BP and glucose, it treats hypertension and diabetes, both causes and effects of stress.
+Besides curing depression and anxiety, it can improve Alzheimer's symptoms by repairing damaged brain cells and reconstructing nerve networks.

 1. Can Reduce Cortisol Levels By 28%